October 2018: Pacific crossing & Japan

 We also chose our stateroom on the port side (the left hand side of the ship) so that we'd be on the sunny side when crossing the Pacific Ocean.
 Last year's Atlantic crossing on the Viking SUN taught us this lesson.
 Depending on which direction your ship is heading and which side (north or south) of the ship the sun is shining at that time of the year, choose your cabin carefully if you like to have more sunlight in your room.

-AIR: We booked one-way flight from Boston to Vancouver on Delta, and one-way flight from Narita to Boston on AA.
-The one-way airfare from Narita to Boston was quite steep at $860/pp, so we used American Airline's FF miles to book this segment, 32,500 miles/pp.
+AIR: We booked one-way flight from Boston to Vancouver on Delta, and one-way flight from Tokyo to Boston on AA.
+The one-way airfare from Tokyo to Boston was quite steep at $860/pp, so we used American Airline's FF miles to book this flight, 32,500 miles/pp.

 TRAIN: We only had two long train days spanning over a 9-day period